-The first word that will come to your mind while visiting Geneva is “Elite”…this classy city is home to superior scientific research organisations like the CERN (European Organisation of Scientific Research) and WMO (world meteorological Organisation) besides most of the world’s security and peace promoting governing bodies.
-Arguably the safest and the most organised city… Read the full article
+The first word that will come to your mind while visiting Geneva is “Elite”…this classy city is home to superior scientific research organisations like the CERN (European Organisation of Scientific Research) and WMO (World Meteorological Organisation) besides most of the world’s security and peace-promoting governing bodies.
+Arguably the safest and the most organised city in… Read the full article

 Geneva Travel Guide You Need At Every Step